-The thing I love most about betting bonuses is that they reward you for something you were planning on doing anyways.
+The thing I love most about betting bonuses is that they reward you for something you were planning on doing anyway.
 Sites are basically obligated to offer bonuses because it’s what their competitors do.
 Meanwhile, you’re free to taste and sample all the bonus cash you want.
 This is one area in which the customer holds the power over the casino.

 How Betting Bonuses Work